 Program Educational Objectives (PEOs)

-- Our graduates will have knowledge, skills and attitude that will allow them to contribute significantly to the research and the discovery of new knowledge and methods in computing and enable them to communicate effectively and work in team.
+- Our graduates will have knowledge, skills and attitude that will allow them to contribute significantly to the research and the discovery of new knowledge and methods in computing.

 - Our graduates will function ethically and responsibly, and will remain informed and involved as full participants in our profession and our society.
 Our graduates will successfully function in multi-disciplinary teams.